Circle Internet Group Inc (CRCL)’s stock price in review: A technical analysis

-While Circle Internet Group Inc has overperformed by 0.57%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CRCL rose by 61.97%, with highs and lows ranging from $298.99 to $64.00, whereas the simple moving average fell by -17.22% in the last 200 days.
+While Circle Internet Group Inc has underperformed by -4.51%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CRCL rose by 65.37%, with highs and lows ranging from $298.99 to $64.00, whereas the simple moving average fell by -14.80% in the last 200 days.

 On September 12, 2025, Oppenheimer started tracking Circle Internet Group Inc (NYSE: CRCL) recommending Perform.
 A report published by Compass Point on July 22, 2025, Downgraded its rating to ‘Sell’ for CRCL.
 Robert W. Baird also rated CRCL shares as ‘Neutral’, setting a target price of $210 on the company’s shares in an initiating report dated July 11, 2025.
 Mizuho Initiated an Underperform rating on July 08, 2025, and assigned a price target of $85.
 Oppenheimer initiated its ‘Perform’ rating for CRCL, as published in its report on June 30, 2025.
 Needham’s report from June 30, 2025 suggests a price prediction of $250 for CRCL shares, giving the stock a ‘Buy’ rating.
 JP Morgan also rated the stock as ‘Underweight’.